ZhangGe6/ZhangGe6.github.io/_posts/2019-08-11-customize-the-favicon.md

 In the next step, the webpage will show all usage scenarios.
 You can keep the default options, scroll to the bottom of the page, and click the button <kbd>Generate your Favicons and HTML code</kbd> to generate the favicon.

+As  `Real Favicon Generator` only allows to create favicons from pictures that are up to 2 MB in size, the tool [**websiteplanet**](https://www.websiteplanet.com/webtools/favicon-generator/) allows to create favicons from pictures that are up to 5 MB from either JPG, PNG or GIF or even from a gallery.
+It is worthy to try this if we care about the favicon size limit.
+(Thanks Emma for recommanding the tool !)

+[**website planet**](https://www.websiteplanet.com/webtools/favicon-generator/) and click the button <kbd>Generate!</kbd>

 ## Download & Replace

 Download the generated package, unzip and delete the following two from the extracted files: